Staff

 Senior Policy Analyst, Workforce Policy

 Justin Nalley is a senior policy analyst of Workforce Policy at the Joint Center for Political and Economic Studies.
-Justin brings his experience advocating for access to equitable resources for Black communities to produce timely policy research and data analysis, which centers Black workers in workforce development, post-secondary access, and access to quality jobs.
+Nalley brings his experience advocating for access to equitable resources for Black communities to produce timely policy research and data analysis, which centers Black workers in workforce development, post-secondary access, and access to quality jobs.

-Before joining the Joint Center, Justin served as the senior public policy analyst for the American Civil Liberties Union of Maryland.
-In this role, Justin researched, lobbied, and conducted state fiscal analysis to shape policy for Black youth and families in public education, juvenile justice reform, and voting rights.
-Justin was also instrumental in the formation and recognition of the first union at the ACLU of Maryland and held the role of shop steward, leading contract negotiations.
+Before joining the Joint Center, Nalley served as the senior public policy analyst for the American Civil Liberties Union of Maryland.
+In this role, Nalley researched, lobbied, and conducted state fiscal analysis to shape policy for Black youth and families in public education, juvenile justice reform, and voting rights.
+Nalley was also instrumental in the formation and recognition of the first union at the ACLU of Maryland and held the role of shop steward, leading contract negotiations.
 He also worked at Baltimore City Public Schools as an analyst, ensuring the large urban district received accurate state revenue to support their students.

 KIMBERLY VICTOR